katehabura/London-Crime-Analysis/README.md

 * What boroughs are considered to be the most dangerous and safest to live based on non-violent crime?

 ## A Summary of London Crime
-Figure 1 reveals the total number of crimes within each major category among all London buroughs and the City of London, with Theft and Handling, Violence Against the Person, and Criminal Damange are the top 3 most common crimes.
-Figure 2 reveals the top 10 buroughs (including the City of London) with the most amount of crimes.
-Figure 3 reveals that the most common crime within the top 10 most crime-laden buroughs is Theft and Handling.
+Figure 1 reveals the total number of crimes within each major category among all London boroughs and the City of London, with Theft and Handling, Violence Against the Person, and Criminal Damange are the top 3 most common crimes.
+Figure 2 reveals the top 10 boroughs (including the City of London) with the most amount of crimes.
+Figure 3 reveals that the most common crime within the top 10 most crime-laden boroughs is Theft and Handling.

 ```sql